-Chances are most of your important financial information is kept digitally, either in various accounts online, on your personal computer or most likely, your phone.
-Most of us now even keep our family photos and scrapbooks online in our social media accounts or sites like Shutterfly.
+These days, it’s likely that most of your important financial information is stored digitally through a combination of online accounts, saved documents on your personal computer, and your smartphone.
+Chances are you keep a lot of other important information stored digitally too.
 If you’re a small business owner with registered domain names, a thriving e-commerce website or a money-making blog, you should recognize these as important digital assets as well.
 Have you thought about what will happen to these financial and sentimental digital accounts when you die?

 Going Without a Plan is a Bad Idea

 Identify Your Digital Assets

-Start with a list of what you use (and where to find it): mobile wallet apps (e.g. Venmo), bookkeeping software, online financial accounts, and personal accounts including email addresses and social networking pages.
-For all of these accounts, you want to keep a running list of the website address, username, password and any other information needed to log on; a Digital Assets Resource Sheet is a useful tool for this.
-It’s true that security experts warn against writing down such information, but it’s a reality that your survivors will need this information if you are incapacitated or deceased.
-Write it down and keep it in a safe place, that is, not on a computer that requires a password to log on.
-Put your digital inventory in a sealed envelope or in a safe deposit box.
+Start with a list of what you use (and where to find it): mobile wallet apps (e.g. Venmo), bookkeeping software, online financial accounts, and personal accounts including email addresses and social networking pages, and any other important account information that would be crucial to have access to.
+For all of these accounts, you want to keep a running list of the website address (or where to find it), username, password and any other information needed to log in, including which accounts use 2-factor authentication and how to bypass it.